Web Application Penetration Testing

 Does the web server support the security levels of the encryption ciphers?
 Are certificates supported on both the server-side and client-side?

 Is parameter handling secure?
-Could the application potentially mishandle authorization information?
+Could the application mishandle authorization information?
 Could server-side information mistakenly be sent to the user?

 Does the application enforce logic flow?
 Could an attacker control the application flow at will?